JuHyun-E/Attention-ResNet50/README.md

 - Increase a little learnable parameters
 ***
 1. Implement attention module
-2. Report the followings for each of it and compare them - Numbers to REport
+2. Report the followings for each of it and compare them - Numbers to Report
-  1) Top-1 and Top-5 Errors
+  * Top-1 and Top-5 Errors
     - of the baseline
     - with channel attention
-  2) Parameters and Flops
+  * Parameters and Flops
 3. Analyze the learned features using Grad-CAM method (http://arxiv.org/abs/1610.02391)
 4. New createive Idea